reganbaucke/JuDGE.jl/docs/src/tutorials.md

 Let us now associate our tree with the problem data.

-For our instance of the problem, we will use the following data: for each node, we will have a knapsack problem with three items to choose from, each with different rewards, and different volumes.
+For our instance of the problem, we will use the following data: for each node, we will have a knapsack problem with five items to choose from, each with different rewards, and different volumes.
 The structure of this data is arbitrary;
 JuDGE just needs to be able to access the relevant data, based on the node being processed (dictionaries or functions are recommended).